HenrikSamuelsson/Introduction_to_Java_Programming/Chapter_11/Check_Points_Ch11.md

 ## 11.13 ##
 A method in a subclass that have the same signature, and same return type, as a method in its superclass is said to be overriden.

+## 11.14 ##
+Having methods with the same signature but different return types in a subclass and its superclass is not allowed and will cause a syntax error.

+## 11.15 ##
+A method in a subclass that have the same name as a method in its superclass but with different parameter types is said to be overloaded.